 Chase Coleman Net Worth

-Today Tiger Global Management oversees more than $42 billion.
+Today Tiger Global Management oversees more than $42 billion in assets.
 The fund was an early investor in Facebook, LinkedIn and Spotify.

 According to a report released in January 2021, Chase's Tiger Global Management was the best-performing hedge fund in the world in 2020, generating $10.4 billion in returns for its investors.
 To date, Tiger Global has generated more than $25 billion for its investors.
 Two other "Tiger Cubs" made the list; Line Pine Capital generated $9.1 billion.
 Viking Global generated $7 billion.